 Is it better to self-publish a children’s book?

-🎨 You have complete creative and artistic control (either through illustrating the book yourself or hiring your own illustrator).
+🎨 You have complete creative and artistic control.

 📖 You’re not limited to industry standards, e.g. the typical 32-page picture book length.

-⏳ It’s faster to publish when you don’t have to go through an agent and publisher.
+⏳ It’s faster to publish without an agent and publisher.

-On the other hand, a few drawbacks of self-publishing a children’s book include:
+On the other hand, drawbacks of self-publishing a children’s book include:

-💸 Having to foot the bills for editing, illustrating, printing, distributing, and marketing your book.
+💸 Footing the bills for editing, illustrating, printing, distributing, and marketing.

-🔍 Needing to find trustworthy tools and professionals while also avoiding scams.
+🔍 Needing to find trustworthy tools and professionals while avoiding scams.

 📣 Not having the clout of a publisher to strengthen your launch.

-The key to successful self-publishing lies in finding the right professional help — and the following steps will show you just how to do that.
+The key to successful self-publishing lies in finding the right professional help — so let's see how you can do that.